25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 ### Fields

-Fields are a kind of variable, but unlike local variable, whose scope and lifetime is determined by its containing method, a field is tied to its containing type.
+Fields are a kind of variable, but unlike local variable, whose scope and lifetime is determined by its containing method, a field is tied to its containing type

-- Use fields only for variables that have private or protected accessibility.
+- Use fields only for variables that have private or protected accessibility

 | `readonly`                                                | `const`                                        |
 | --------------------------------------------------------- | ---------------------------------------------- |